Oroville–Osoyoos Border Crossing: Canadian side

 The first cattle drive crossing at Osoyoos was in 1858.

 John Carmichael Haynes was the inaugural customs officer 1861–1888 until his death.
 Initially on the lower Similkameen River, the customs office relocated to the west shore at the north end of Osoyoos Lake within months.
 The building was physically moved to the village of Osoyoos in 1865.
 After the structure burned down in 1878, Haynes operated out of his residence.

 Administrative oversight transferred from the Port of Victoria to the Port of New Westminster in 1880 and to the Port of Grand Forks in 1899.
 The office closed in 1902 but reopened in 1905.
 Oversight passed to the Port of Greenwood in 1907 and the Port of Penticton in 1924.
 The status was upgraded to Port of Osoyoos in 1948.

 In 1940, an RCMP border patrol was established at Osoyoos.

 In 2003, the US and Canada completed a million joint border inspection station which houses the agencies of both countries.

 A 2015 thesis examining the security vulnerabilities of the Osoyoos Port of Entry lacks informative summary conclusions.

 In 2022, protesting truck drivers seeking to end COVID-19 pandemic restrictions tied up traffic on Highway 97 and into Osoyoos before heading to the border.

+The crossing was one of three crossings designated for accommodating travellers from Washington to Alaska.